rundsk/dsk/README.md

 ### Baking

-To _bake_ your frontend into dsk, install the the development tools as described in the _Development_ section first.
+To _bake_ your frontend into DSK, install the the development tools as described in the _Development_ section first.
-After doing so, you create your custom dsk build by running the following command.
+After doing so, you create your custom DSK build by running the following command.

 ```
 $ FRONTEND=/my/frontend make dist